Introduction

 Infrastructure Security

 FTE Tree uses a subdomain-based architecture to isolate each organization.
 Every organization is assigned a unique subdomain, and all requests are validated to ensure they belong to the correct organization before any data is served.
-This provides a strong boundary between organizations at the infrastructure level.

 Key infrastructure protections include:

 - HTTPS enforcement: All connections to FTE Tree are encrypted using HTTPS.
-This is enforced across all organization subdomains through HTTP Strict Transport Security (HSTS), which instructs browsers to always use secure connections.

 - CSRF protection: Cross-site request forgery protections are applied to all requests, with trusted origins validated per subdomain.